 Summer

-This is the warmest of the months, where temperatures soar, and when there are more hours of daylight, as the days are longer than the evenings.
+This is the warmest of the months, where temperatures soar, and where we can enjoy more hours of daylight, as the days are longer than the evenings.
 In the United States, some regions have warm, humid weather, while in other areas the days are very hot and arid.

 Fall